Upload an asset

 Uploading and watching an asset is easy!
 The example below uses the Create Asset API to create an upload URL to upload a video.

 Livepeer supports resumable uploads through the TUS protocol, which helps with reliability and efficiency when transferring large assets.
+This is the recommended approach for uploading media files.

 Livepeer provides two options for uploading assets:

-• PUT Upload: Upload assets via simple HTTP verbs for processing and play back.
+Upload: Upload assets via simple HTTP verbs for processing and play back.

 Using Livepeer’s SDKs

-We can use one of the Livepeer SDKs to create a Tus-compatible upload endpoint.
+We can use one of the Livepeer SDKs to create a TUS-compatible upload endpoint.

-We can then use Tus on the frontend to directly upload the asset to Livepeer.
+We can then use TUS on the frontend to directly upload the asset to Livepeer.

 Once an upload endpoint is created, you can use it to upload your video file to Livepeer.
-The upload endpoint is tus compatible, so you can use any tus-compatible client (like tus-js-client) to upload your video file from the frontend.
+The upload endpoint is TUS compatible, so you can use any TUS-compatible client (like TUS-js-client) to upload your video file from the frontend.

 For rapid processing of assets that will also be archived on IPFS or Arweave, we strongly encourage either (1) uploading to Livepeer with the IPFS storage option enabled, or (2) uploading the raw file to the API prior to archiving on dStorage, rather than passing the IPFS / Arweave gateway URL.
 The gateway URL will work, but may incur longer-than-usual processing time.